filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Additionally, providers submit storage proofs regularly to the chain.
 This enables them to obtain _storage fees_ from the clients that have made deals with them.

 Block rewards are meant to bootstrap the Filecoin network.
-They decrement over time as real storage utility and fees take over.
+They decrement as real storage utility and fees take over.

 See [Storage provider rewards](storage-provider-rewards.md).

-## Filecoin Plus: Verified storage deals
+## Verified storage deals

 Filecoin Plus aims to enable the demand side of the Filecoin network and maximize the amount of useful storage on Filecoin by adding a layer of social trust to the network and introducing a novel resource called DataCap.